Antique Billiard Accessories

 Antique 3 Jacks Penny Finger Flip Machine c1910

-The 3 Jacks (often referred to as a "Penny Flip" or "Five Jacks") is an absolute icon of early 20th-century arcades.
+(Item 187) The 3 Jacks (often referred to as a "Penny Flip" or "Five Jacks") is an absolute icon of early 20th-century arcades.
 These machines are the ancestors of modern pinball and slot machines, relying on a mix of skill and "gravity-induced" luck.
 By 1910, these trade stimulators were common in cigar shops and saloons.
-Here is a breakdown of what makes Item 187 a classic piece of Americana: (Item 187) Mechanics and Gameplay The machine operates on a deceptively simple premise: The Action: You drop a penny into the slot and use a spring-loaded "finger flip" lever to launch the coin [...]
+Here is a breakdown of what makes this a classic piece of Americana: Mechanics and Gameplay The machine operates on a deceptively simple premise: The Action: You drop a penny into the slot and use a "finger to flip" to launch the coin into the [...]

 Antique Brunswick Balke Collender Billiard Table Brush